Tasmanian Arboretum: Current park features

 The main site encompasses a section of the Don River where it adjoins Melrose Creek, surface limestone formations, old limestone quarries dating from circa 1860, associated tramway and railway formations and infrastructure associated with landscaping and managing a landscape arboretum.

 There are over 4900 plants [1] in the geographic and thematic collections, besides the indigenous species natural to the site.
 Collections are mainly of temperate plants of the world.
 This includes the Tasmanian woody flora, the Southern Hemisphere conifers including Wollemia, the Genus Eucryphia and the cool temperate Nothofagus.
 Broadly, this represents a collection of the descendants of the flora of Gondwana.

 About 80 species of birds have been recorded from the site including the swift parrot (Lathamus discolor) and the grey goshawk (Accipitifer novaehollandae).

-The arboretum is open daily from 9 am to sunset and requests a donation from visitors so it may continue its work.
+The arboretum is open daily from 9 am to sunset.
+Entry fee is $10 per adult.
+Children under 18 are free.
+Annual membership is available, starting at $30 p.a. for singles.
+Family and corporate memberships are also available.

 Activities include walking the tracks in a peaceful setting to view the plants, the wildlife, the art, the landscape and the limestone heritage.
+Dogs may be walked, but must always be on a leash.

 Platypus may be seen on Founders' Lake.
 Wind generated waves may obscure the animal when it surfaces.
-Tasmanian nativehens (Tribonyx mortierii) abound, and other birds may be observed.
+Tasmanian native hens (Tribonyx mortierii) abound, and other birds may be observed.

 The picnic area contains shelters with coin-operated barbecues and outdoor wood-fired ones.

 Exhibitions and other activities are listed on the Facebook page.